 We will not notarize documents legal in nature. i.e.; powers of attorney, deeds, wills, mortgages, custody agreements etc.

 You must be a resident or property owner in the Town of Sharon.

 The role of the Notary is to witness parties signing a document/form/etc., to ensure awareness of content and that a person is completing this action of their own free will.

 Incomplete forms will not be Notarized.
 Document must contain a Notary Block.

 The Town of Sharon provides online access to land records via COTT SYSTEMS.

-- Images are included back to August of 2010
+- Images are included back to December of 2009 and some prior.

 - Anything outside these parameters will need to be researched in our vault.